 Examples of workshops Sanna has facilitated for both Finnish and international teachers:

 Are you interested in the Finnish education system?
-In this hands-on workshop, you will be introduced to the basics of the Finnish system.
+In this hands-on workshop, you will be introduced to the basics of the Finnish system in general or more specifically the high school system in Finland.
 What brings good learning results?
 What are the characteristics of Finnish education?
 What does ´less is more´ mean?
-And there is also time for discussion.

 Finnish education is of high quality.
 Differences in the learning results of different schools are small and nearly all students complete comprehensive school within target time.
 Preschool education, comprehensive education and upper secondary education is free of charge and also higher education is for the most part free of charge.
 The goal is for everyone to have an equal opportunity to receive high quality education regardless of the family’s income and to grow up to become active citizens.